FornOmega/FornOmega/README.md

 ### 👨‍💻 - About Me :
 I am a Computer Engineering Student 💻:.
-- 🧑‍🎓: I’m currently learning and deepening Machine Learning, AI, Deep Learning, Computer Vision, Robotics, Control Systems, Probability and Statistic.
+- 🧑‍🎓: I’m currently focusing on Machine Learning, AI, Deep Learning, Computer Vision, Robotics, Control Systems, Probability and Statistic.
-- 🤖: I'm also interested in Embedded Systems, Math and Quantum Computing.
+- 🤖: I'm also interested in Advanced Math (Calculus and so on) and Quantum Computing.
 - 🔭 I’m currently working on mini-drone project⚡

 ---